vulnlol/vulnlol/README.md

 ## Hello, I'm @VulnLol

-Im interested in all thing's computers,
+Im interested in all things related to computers.

 # Why is my profile private?
 OPSEC reasons!
 It wasn't always private but for now I am playing it safe.
-Feel free to contact me through on Signal, Telegram, or email.
+Feel free to contact me through on Telegram or by email by using my PGP key.

 ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)